lynnwu/pancake/README.md

-pancake is the best breakfast
+pancake makes the best breakfast